folio-org/okapi/doc/security.md

      * X-Okapi-Permissions-Desired: ["motd.staff"]
      * X-Okapi-Module-Permissions: { "motd": "db.motd.read" }

-2.3) The auth module receives the request
+2.3) The auth module receives the request:
- * It checks that we have a X-Okapi-Token header
+ * It checks that we have an X-Okapi-Token header.
- * Verifies the signature of the token
+ * Verifies the signature of the token.
- * Extracts the tenant and userid from it
+ * Extracts the tenant and userId from it.
  * Verifies that the tenantId matches the one in X-Okapi-Tenant header, as before.
  * It sees that we require and desire some permissions.
 Since it does not have joe's permissions cached, it needs to get them from the permission module.